qmonmous/DataScience-X-Python/Articles/ML_workflow.md

 # How to organize your Machine Learning workflow

 In this article, we are going to see how you should organize your machine learning workflow.
-I also include some examples using python's libraries.
+It also includes some examples using python's libraries.

 Here are the different step we are going to go through.